 The sexual revolution of the 1960s marked a shift in thinking about sexuality, as well as a growing acceptance of premarital sex and birth control.

 Examine the consequences of the introduction of the birth control pill

 After World War II, the birth control movement had accomplished the goal of making birth control legal, and advocacy for reproductive rights transitioned into a new era that focused on abortion, public funding, and insurance coverage.

 Birth control was legalized following the Supreme Court ruling in Griswold v.
 Connecticutin 1965, while the Roe v.
 Wadedecision in 1973 legalized abortion during the first trimester of pregnancy.

-Opponents of the Pill frequently cite the rise of out-of-wedlock births, sexually transmitted diseases, teen pregnancy, and divorce rates as evidence of the regression of quality of life since the advent of the Pill.
+Opponents of oral contraceptives frequently cite the rise of out-of-wedlock births, sexually transmitted diseases, teen pregnancy, and divorce rates as evidence of the regression of quality of life since the advent of the birth control pill.